 - Complete proposed M.S. program of study

 - Begin coursework

-- Decide on research topic (if completing thesis option)
+- Decide on research topic (thesis option only)

-- Complete master’s thesis proposal (if completing thesis option)
+- Complete master’s thesis proposal (thesis option only)

 - Apply for graduation

 - Complete final M.S. program of study